Unclog your inbox

 Scammers often send emails in the guise of a bank or company asking for password verification or confirmation of your bank details.
 But often the emails contain bad spelling or grammar, as well as threats such as ‘your account will be deactivated within the next 24 hours’.

 These types of emails, also known as phishing, are scams which aim to take money from your accounts or steal your identity.
-Find out more about how to protect yourself from phishing here.

 3. Update your security settings and anti-virus protection